-Football will be in the news for a month during the EURO 2020….. which is taking place in 2021 due to successive Covid lockdowns in Europe.
+Football will be in the news for a month during the World Cup 2022.

 Are you able to talk “footy”?
 Do you know the football jargon that we hear around us in the bars?
 Take the opportunity this month to go to bars and start up a conversation with other people about the football matches, it’s a great way to improve your English!

 In this podcast Sue puts Chris on the spot when she asks him to explain frequent football words and expressions.
 You’ll hear that they’re not big fans of football but they’ll make the effort for language learning 🙂